Company Taxation: Safeguarding International Competitiveness

 Situation in Germany

 Since the last major company tax reform in 2008, the German legislator has done nothing to bring the fiscal framework conditions in an internationally competitive form.
 Quite the contrary, political decisions resulted in further burdens.
-For example, the additional inclusion of income-independent elements like rent, interest, leasing or licencing fees as well as the interest barrier (Zinsschranke) clearly broadened the assessment base.
+For example, the additional inclusion of income-independent elements like rent, interest, leasing or licencing fees as well as the interest barrier (Zinsschranke) clearly broadened the assessment base and make an international harmonisation of company taxation even more difficult.

 - Bring company tax law in a competitive form